hoangatuan/iOS-Performance-Optimization/README.md

 # iOS-Performance-Optimization
-This project contains highly recommended resources on how you can optimize your iOS application performance
+This project contains foundation knowledge and highly recommended resources on optimizing your iOS application performance.
+Contributions are welcome 👋

 # Table of Contents